sigmastratum/documentation/home/Glossary.md

 Balances phase resonance and drift energy to prevent cascade destabilization.

 ### **Recenter Protocol**
-Controlled recovery procedure triggered when drift or phase instability exceed thresholds.
+Controlled recovery procedure triggered when **drift or phase instability exceed thresholds**.
-Suspends recursion, isolates unstable attractors, restores state from cold PIL backup, and resumes operation when **PSD ≥ 0.9**.
+During Recenter, recursion is suspended, unstable attractors are isolated, and cold recovery data are restored from the **PIL** snapshot.
+The runtime resumes normal operation when **PSI ≥ 0.9** and **PSD ≤ 0.1**, confirming phase re-alignment and stability restoration.

+> *See also:* **SRIP-02 (Attractor State Model & Metadata)** and **SRIP-06 (Safety & Recursion Boundaries)** for formal phase definitions and recovery thresholds.

 ### **PIL Invariants**
 Identity-level constants that persist through reflective and recenter phases, ensuring continuity of self-representation and interpretability.